-Plaintiff John Carbone ("Plaintiff") brings this action on behalf of themselves and all others similarly situated against Limited Run Games, Inc. ("Defendant").
-Plaintiff makes the following allegations pursuant to the investigation of Plaintiff's counsel and based upon information and belief, except as to the allegations specifically pertaining to themselves, which are based on Plaintiff's personal knowledge.
+Plaintiffs John Carbone, and Ryan Adkins ("Plaintiffs") bring this action on behalf of themselves and all others similarly situated against Limited Run Games, Inc. ("Defendant").
+Plaintiffs make the following allegations pursuant to the investigation of Plaintiffs' counsel and based upon information and belief, except as to the allegations specifically pertaining to themselves, which are based on Plaintiffs' personal knowledge.